Aesthetics and Facial Fillers

-Botox and Xeomin FAQs
+FAQ’s About Botox and Xeomin Injections

-While both types of injections work by blocking muscle movement that causes wrinkles, Botox contains an added protein.
+A: While both types of injections work by blocking muscle movement that causes wrinkles, Botox contains an added protein.
 In many cases, the injections can be used interchangeably.
 If patient’s facial muscles become immune to the effects of Botox injections, Xeomin may be substituted in its place for continued injection treatments.
 Some patients report more physical symptoms with Botox injections, like tightening of the injection sites.

-Most practitioners agree that patients notice the same improvements with both types of injections, and the results are not distinguishable.
+A: Most practitioners agree that patients notice the same improvements with both types of injections, and the results are not distinguishable.
 The most important factor in the outcome of the treatment is choosing a skilled practitioner to administer the injections.

-Yes, Dysport injections are also composed of botulinum toxin A, and causes muscle relaxation in the face.
+A: Yes, Dysport injections are also composed of botulinum toxin A, and causes muscle relaxation in the face.
 The results from Dysport are said to be the same as those from Botox and Xeomin, though it continues to be studied.
 In the next few years, there are expected to be other anti-wrinkle injections available for cosmetic use.

-The effects of Botox and Xeomin injections in the face will be visible for between 3-6 months.
+A: The effects of Botox and Xeomin injections in the face will be visible for between 3-6 months.
 Treatments can be repeated to maintain results.